What Is a Material Right Under ASC 606?

 For example, if you offer a 10% discount to any first-time buyer, that’s just a marketing tactic.
 But if a contract gives a specific customer a 50% discount on their next purchase because they committed to a year-long plan, that discount is significant and exclusive.
 It has real value and is directly tied to the initial agreement, making it a material right that needs to be accounted for separately.

-Document Your Findings Correctly
+The Right Way to Document Your Findings

 Once you identify a material right, clear documentation is essential for compliance and auditing.
 Your contract should explicitly state the terms of the right.
 Treat the material right as its own distinct promise to the customer, separate from the initial product or service you’re providing.
 This means it should be listed as a separate performance obligation.